Female hair loss in very rarely spoken of, despite estimates of 8 million women in the UK currently experiencing it.

 It can be hard to notice at first, especially if your hair is long and likely to hide the areas beginning to thin.
 For this reason, some women can feel silly bringing it up and worry people will think they are making a fuss over nothing, especially if it’s initially hard to spot.

 There are different types of hair loss, as well as different reasons for losing it.
 For example, it’s really common to experience hair loss after you’ve given birth; it happened to me after I had my daughter.
 Luckily, its usually only very temporary as it is due to the hormonal changes associated with pregnancy.
-This type of hair loss requires no action and eventually sorts itself out.
-Experimenting with different hairstyles can easily conceal it.

 Unfortunately, some chemotherapy drugs can cause hair thinning or loss- if it’s going to happen, it will usually occur within the first few weeks of treatment.
 When chemotherapy is the cause of hair loss, the hair usually starts to grow back once the course is complete (or in the case of stronger drugs, a few months after).